1948 Palestine war: Second phase: 8–18 July 1948

 Israeli forces launched a simultaneous offensive on all three fronts: Dani, Dekel, and Kedem.
 The fighting was dominated by large-scale Israeli offensives and a defensive Arab posture and continued for ten days until the UN Security Council issued the Second Truce on 18 July.

-Israeli Operation Danny resulted in the expulsion from Lydda and Ramle of 60,000 Palestinian residents.
+Israeli Operation Dani resulted in the expulsion from Lydda and Ramle of 60,000 Palestinian residents.
 According to Benny Morris, in Ben-Gurion's view, Ramlah and Lydda constituted a special danger because their proximity might encourage cooperation between the Egyptian army, which had started its attack on Kibbutz Negbah, and the Arab Legion, which had taken the Lydda police station.
 Widespread looting took place during these operations, and about 100,000 Palestinians became refugees.
 In Operation Dekel, Nazareth was captured on 16 July.
 In Operation Brosh, Israel tried and failed to drive the Syrian army out of northeastern Galilee.
 By the time the second truce took effect at 19:00 18 July, Israel had taken the lower Galilee from Haifa Bay to the Sea of Galilee.

+With smuggled Boeing B-17 Flying Fortress planes acquired in violation of the international arms embargo, Israel bombed a residential neighborhood in Cairo on July 15.